 Modern technology in signal acquisition and analysis techniques has provided new tools for transformer diagnostics.
 Of particular interest are dielectric response measurements where insulation properties of oil/paper systems can be investigated.
 Dielectric frequency response or DFR, (also known as Frequency Domain Spectroscopy or FDS), was introduced more than 20 years ago and has been evaluated in a number of research projects and field tests, usually with good results.
 DFR data, in combination with mathematical modeling of the oil/paper insulation, has proven to be an excellent tool for moisture assessment.
 Since the modeling theory contains influence of temperature, DFR and modeling can also be used to calculate temperature dependence of the insulation system.
-This article, contributed by the late Matz Ohlen and also Peter Werelius of Megger in Sweden, provided a background on DFR as well as on insulation modeling.
+This edited past contribution to INMR by the late Matz Ohlen and Peter Werelius in Sweden, provided a background on DFR as well as on insulation modeling.
 It also explains how they can be utilized to improve understanding of insulation properties and how this can then be used for insulation assessment of bushings and instrument transformers.

 The condition of insulation is essential to ensuring operational reliability of transformers, generators, cables and other high voltage equipment.
 Transformers with high moisture content cannot sustain high loads without elevated risk.
 Moreover, bushings and cables with high dissipation factor at high temperature can explode due to ‘thermal runaway’.
 On the other hand, it’s also important to identify ‘good’ units in the ageing population of equipment.
 Adding just a few more years to the expected end-of-life of a transformer or bushing can yield substantial savings.